bjoernf73/DryDeploy/README.md

 ```

 ### -EnvConfig
-Path to the directory where the EnvConfig is.
+Path to the Directory where the EnvConfiguration is.

-Once set, the ConfigCombo (the combination of a EnvConfig,

-a ModuleConfig and an InstanceConfig) will be stored and reused

-for each subsequent action
+Use to
+set the configuration combination (ConfigCombo)

 ```yaml
 Type: String